The Human-or-Machine Matter: Turing-Inspired Reflections on an Everyday Issue: Are We Different When We Interact with Machines?

-So, why is the H-or-M question so important to people?
-Below are some examples of person-agent interactions, where having an answer may affect the person's behavior.
-One should note, though, that while validating or refuting each such candidate effect on the user's actions or emotional state is an intriguing issue, the examples appear here only to support the main claim of the paper; i.e., that the H-or-M question will fast become relevant in many everyday contexts.
+Below are some examples of person-agent interactions, where having an answer may affect the person's behavior, even in everyday routine interactions.
+In this discussion, one should note, though, that while validating or refuting each such candidate effect on the user's actions or emotional state is an intriguing issue, the examples appear here only to support the main claim of the paper; i.e., that the H-or-M matter will fast become relevant in many everyday contexts.

 Some languages require distinguishing humans from non-human agents, and in the case of a human agent often also detecting the gender.
-A person conducting a text exchange with a service center may be inclined to use different pronouns or verbs for humans and for machines, both when addressing the representative and when discussing what another representative may have communicated in a prior exchange.\footnote{We expect special linguistic patterns to evolve for cases where such a determination remains unknown.}
+A person conducting a text exchange with a service center may be inclined to use different pronouns or verbs for humans and for machines, both when addressing the representative and when discussing what another representative may have communicated in a prior exchange.
+Furthermore, special linguistic patterns may evolve for cases where such a determination remains unknown.

 In order to plan his or her next steps, a person is more likely to try to figure out particular patterns in the behavior of the conversing agent if the agent were known to be a machine, rather than a human, and to make more of an effort to relate to those patterns.
 One reason for this is that machines are expected to follow patterns more consistently than humans.
-Also, when we know that we are interacting with a machine, we may be able to find out more about the machine's "identity" (e.g., its make and model, the software controlling it, etc.), and then use shared knowledge about what to expect or how to interact with this particular type of agent.
+Also, when we know that we are interacting with a machine, we may be able to find out more information about the machine, like its make and model, the software controlling it, etc., and then use shared knowledge about what to expect or how to interact with this particular type of agent.

-Most importantly, how would our expectations change knowing that the truly human-like agent interacting with us is a machine rather than another human?
+As summarized in~\cite{rapp2021humanChatbotInteraction}, some research on human-chatbot interactions as compared with human-human ones suggests that when interacting with a machine the human may be briefer and less polite, more inclined to abruptly stop or divert a conversation, or even employ profanities~\cite{hill2015realConversations}.
+It is not clear if this is because we do not expect the machine to be really offended, or because we are not concerned that our impolite behavior might bring about repercussions.